datadryad/dryad-app/app/views/layouts/_requirements.html.md

 ## Accepted data

 Dryad accepts all research data and is intended for complete, re-usable, open research datasets.
-When preparing your data, please check our [Quickstart guide to data sharing](/docs/QuickstartGuideToDataSharing.pdf).

 * Dryad does **not** accept submissions that contain personally identifiable human subject information.
 Human subjects data must be properly anonymized and prepared under applicable legal and ethical guidelines.
-Please see [additional guidance on human subjects data](/docs/HumanSubjectsData.pdf).
+Please see <a href="/docs/HumanSubjectsData.pdf">additional guidance on human subjects data<span class="pdfIcon" role="img" aria-label=" (PDF)"/></a>.
 * Dryad does **not** accept any files with licensing terms that are incompatible with the [Creative Commons Zero waiver](http://creativecommons.org/publicdomain/zero/1.0).
 For more information, please see [Good data practices: Removing barriers to data reuse with CC0 licensing](https://blog.datadryad.org/2023/05/30/good-data-practices-removing-barriers-to-data-reuse-with-cc0-licensing/).
 * For software scripts and snapshots of software source code, files can be uploaded via Dryad and published at Zenodo, which allows public software deposits with version control for the ongoing maintenance of software packages.
 If you are only seeking to store code, software, and/or supplemental materials please [visit Zenodo](https://zenodo.org).